 Another option we frequently choose is a AirBNB or VRBO for our family.
-Separate houses are great because I don’t the to worry if nighttime fussing or crying will disturb others.
+Separate houses are great because I don’t have to worry if nighttime fussing or crying will disturb others.
 You can have separate bedrooms and kids sleep better when the environment feels more

-In fact the cabin we rented for our large family gathering was from VRBO.
+In fact, the cabin we rented for our large family gathering was from VRBO.

 My strategy to find the best hotel is to check Booking.com for the best deals on hotels in the area.

-This website the best resource for checking multiple properties at once.
+This website is the best resource for checking multiple properties at once.
 Plus they have free cancelation on nearly all rooms.
 So you can grab your favorite place, and cancel later.
 Or if you find a better deal, the price match guarantee will save you money.